A bit about me…

 A very brief history of me and God

-Baptised as an infant in the Methodist Church, full immersion baptism into the Baptist Church teenager, eventually “saw the light” and subsequently trained as a Reader in the Church of England, which led to training as a priest and ordination.
-I believe in and the love God, but I no longer believe in the holy Catholic church for reasons which will become clear in this blog.
+Baptised as an infant in the Methodist Church, full immersion baptism into the Baptist Church teenager, eventually “saw the light” and subsequently trained as a Reader in the Church of England, which inevitably led to training and subsequent ordination as a priest on June 6th, 2004 by the blessed John Sentamu, then the Archbishop of York.
+I believe in and love God, but I no longer believe in the holy Catholick church for reasons which might become clear in this blog.

 Why I am a sceptic

-From an early age, I took to my heart Kipling’s six honest serving men: “They taught me all I knew); Their names are What and Why and When And How and Where and Who.”
-It wasn’t enough to be told that something was so, I wanted to know how it was so, why it was so, were there times when it wasn’t so.
+From an early age, I took to my heart Kipling’s six honest serving men: “They taught me all I knew; Their names are What and Why and When And How and Where and Who.”
+It wasn’t enough to be told that something was so, I wanted to know how it was so, why it was so, were there times when it wasn’t so, et cetera?
 I like to think that I have an “enquiring attitude of mind” though many have called me bolshie.
-I prefer to call it “swimming against the tide” of what is sometimes unquestioning beliefs and attitudes.
+I prefer to call it “swimming against the tide” of what are sometimes unquestioned beliefs and attitudes.

 As I grow older this attitude of scepticism persists and grows stronger, with the result that I am often at odds with prevailing attitudes and beliefs when I cannot find a rational justification for them.
-When I question an attitude or belief, however, I hope that I am not confrontational, simply wanting to find what is true, what might be untrue, and what is unanswerable.
+When I question an attitude or belief, however, I hope that I am not confrontational, simply wanting to find what is true, what might be untrue, and what is unanswerable or unknowable.